getbubblenow/javicle/README.md

 Transform a still image into video via a zoom-pan (aka Ken Burns) effect.

 ### [letterbox](src/test/resources/tests/test_letterbox.jvc)
-Transform a video from one size to another size, maintaining the aspect ratio of the video and adding letterboxes on the sides or top/bottom.
+Resize a video, maintaining the aspect ratio and adding letterboxes on the sides or top/bottom.
 Handy for embedding mobile videos into other screen formats.

 ### [merge-audio](src/test/resources/tests/test_merge_audio.jvc)
 Merge an audio asset into the audio track of a video asset.